MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/quickstart.md

 ## Add an item to a player inventory

-Playfab’s catalog APIs support many strategies for item purchasing, such as simple real money or virtual currency purchases of items, triggered item grants based on buying another item, locked (with a potentially purchasable key) and unlocked boxes, random result tables, and non-purchasable items that are granted based on events within a game.
+PlayFab’s catalog APIs support many strategies for item purchasing, such as simple real money or virtual currency purchases of items, triggered item grants based on buying another item, locked (with a potentially purchasable key) and unlocked boxes, random result tables, and non-purchasable items that are granted based on events within a game.
 In this quickstart we cover the virtual currency purchase use case.

 1. In your game, call GetCatalogItems
     CatalogVersion: "main"